Stellahhh/Infection/README.md

 ### Project Part 4: Finishing Touches (Chapt 18, 19)
 1. UI and visual
-- Improve the UI elements (HP, hungry bar, minimap) so that they stay in the same position for different screen and monitor sizes.
+- ~~Improve the UI elements (HP, hungry bar, minimap) so that they stay in the same position for different screen and monitor sizes.~~
-- Improve the appearance of the UI elements (adding different HP and hungery bar frames for human and zombie)
+- ~~Improve the appearance of the UI elements (adding different HP and hungery bar frames for human and zombie)~~
-- Improve war zone effects
+- ~~Improve war zone effects~~
-  - have war zone effects (e.g., having red particles floating)
+  - ~~have war zone effects (e.g., having red particles floating)~~
-  - have red skybox for war zone.
+  - ~~have red skybox for war zone.~~

 2. Debug and Test
-  - Test zombie win logic when all humans are infected or eliminated.
-Verify that the apex predator, final reaper, and final prey roles are correctly assigned and corresponding player names are displayed in the results screen
+  - ~~Test zombie win logic when all humans are infected or eliminated.
+Verify that the apex predator, final reaper, and final prey roles are correctly assigned and corresponding player names are displayed in the results screen~~
   - Test the synchronization when there are multiple (more than 3) players joined.
+  Didn't test this because we can't find the fourth device; everything works fine with 3 devices joining.
   - Optimization and efficiency check:
     - Check the CPU and GPU usage of the game.
     - Test the delay time when many players are joined.
     - Test the maximum number of clients the server can host without significant delay.
+    Didn't test due to time limit.

 3. Functionality:
 - Include the AI Zombie that could automatically chase players.
 - Solve the problem of the human can share zombie's PP effect when they are close to the zombie.
+Partially solved this issue by reducing the range of the PP effect.
+However, when the human is very close to the zombie, the human can still see the zombie's PP effect
 - Try to implement the remote multiplayer (so that the users don't necessarily join the same Wi-Fi.)
+Didn't implement due to time constrain.

 ## Development